Upskilling

 You need to be proactive and develop procedures to regularly assess team skillsets and spot potential gaps reducing performance for the organization as a whole.

-Examples of upskilling areas to focus on
+Examples of upskilling areas and programs to focus on

 To help demonstrate what organizations typically target during upskilling programs, here is a list of common examples: